marcellpaganini/rxjs-patterns-for-angular/README.md

 ```
 ✖ Error: FormGroup => Type 'null' is not assignable to type 'string | undefined'.
 Solution: [StackOverflow](https://stackoverflow.com/questions/66563535/type-formgroup-null-is-not-assignable-to-type-formgroup-type-null-is-no/ "Type 'FormGroup | null' is not assignable to type 'FormGroup'.")
+✖ Error: Argument of type 'Event' is not assignable to parameter of type MouseEvent
+Solution:
 #### Previous projects' errors
 ✖ Error: Invalid Character (typing ng --version in the terminal)
 Solution: Use bash (workaround)